Koredotcom/docs/docs/xo/how-tos/salesforce/lead-capture-in-salesforce-crm.md

 The entire process consists of the following steps:

-Step 1: Link your Salesforce account
+Step 1: Link your Salesforce CRM account

 Step 2: Install the Lead Capture for Salesforce CRM